pandlubek/LoRa/README.md

 ![Circuit diagram](https://github.com/pandlubek/LoRa/assets/152999857/98bc71d2-c74e-4d84-8ae1-27341704bdf9)

-An NC (normally open) or NC (normally closed) reed switch can be used.
+An NO (normally open) or NC (normally closed) reed switch can be used.
 The switch type can be set in the `configuration.h` file.

 ## Electronic housing